yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01b-Concurrent_Programming.md

 Now, if we run the program again, the program didn't finished.
 It stopped in the middle and hang on there:
 ```
 ...
-From From main: : 14
+From main: 14
 From t1: -14
-From From main: : 15
+From main: 15
 From t1: -15
-From From main: : 16
+From main: 16
 From t1: -16
-From From main: : 17
+From main: 17
 ```
 What had happened is the ***classic deadlock situation***.
 The `t1` thread locks the mutex `_mu`, and before `t1` go ahead and lock `_mu2`, the main thread locks the mutex `_mu2`.
 So the `t1` is waiting for the main thread release `_mu2` and the main thread is waiting for `t1` to release `_mu`.
 It is ***deadlock***.